Abdullah-Ellahi/Sahaba_Explorer/README.md

 ## **Sahaba Explorer Project**

 *Sahaba Explorer* is a Java-based project that harmonizes Islamic knowledge with technology, meticulously organizing Sahaba data.
-Developed in collaboration with Hamza Ahmed and Adnan Sajid, this project represents a significant stride in merging Islamic records with advanced technology.
+This project represents a significant stride in merging Islamic records with advanced technology.

 ### **Project Highlights:**
 - **Focus:** The project centers on the detailed organization of Sahaba data, highlighting critical details such as names, ages, conversion to Islam, familial ties, and more.